Our research community

 Contact: info@genomicmedicine.se

-In this SciLifeLab Research Community Program, we will bring together researchers from all over Sweden working on large-scale genomics as a way to understand the causes of complex genetic diseases (e.g. cardiovascular, metabolic, neurological, autoimmune, allergic and psychiatric diseases) as well as to help improve treatment.
+In this SciLifeLab Research Community Program, researchers from all over Sweden are brought together working on large-scale genomics as a way to understand the causes of complex genetic diseases (e.g. cardiovascular, metabolic, neurological, autoimmune, allergic and psychiatric diseases) as well as to help improve treatment.
 Our primary goal is to connect the community to take the next step for complex diseases in precision medicine.
 This is a joint program between the Genomic Medicine Sweden (GMS) initiative and the Genomic Aggregation Project in Sweden (GAPS).
 These initiatives have worked separately up to this point, but there are clear advantages to combining efforts.
 The goal of GMS is to develop new infrastructures within Swedish healthcare enabling clinical implementation of genomic medicine for individualized diagnosis and treatment, i.e. precision medicine.
 Ultimately, GMS will improve healthcare, strengthen Swedish research, and provide a foundation for innovation and collaboration with the private sector.
 We will build upon the infrastructures already existing within SciLifeLab for high-throughput sequencing (NGI/Clinical Genomics) and bioinformatics (NBIS).
 In the past 3 years, GAPS has brought together research groups from across Sweden who study the genetic basis of common diseases.
 We have aggregated existing genomic data from over 100,000 Swedes and have deep connections to groups doing similar work across Europe but especially in the Nordic countries.
 The primary focus of GMS is rare diseases, cancer, and infectious diseases.
 Together with GAPS and the Swedish community working on complex diseases, the next step for GMS will be to extend the scope and also include complex diseases, with the objective to bring precision medicine to the clinic.

 Coordinating Pi: Stefan Bertilsson